 Being physically active has many health benefits, including helping you quit smoking.
 Experts recommend that adults do two types of physical activity to improve health: aerobic activity plus strength training.
 Strength training is sometimes called resistance training or weight lifting.

 Strength training works all the major muscle groups of your body—legs, hips, back, chest, abdomen, shoulders, and arms.
 It is one of the best ways to keep muscles healthy and strong.
 Strength-developing exercises can increase muscle mass and bone density, which is linked to bone health.
-Strength training improves balance, coordination, and ability to move easily.
+Strength training improves balance, coordination, and the ability to move easily.
 It can reduce symptoms of some diseases or conditions.
 For example, strength training can reduce pain and stiffness, protect joints, and increase flexibility for people with arthritis.

 There are many ways you can strengthen your muscles, at home or at a gym.
 You can try: